snoisingla/Twitter/Readme.md

 1. Download and install `Intellij`.
 2. Clone this project
 3. Open/Import the maven project via Intellij
-4. Run to start the server
+4. Run to start the serve
+5. Go to http://localhost:8080/h2-console/ to access database.
+Username and password is mentioned in `application.properties` file.
+6. To test the api's, start with the `/login` api, using the curl request mentioned above.
+This will return an `authToken`.
+7. Use this `authToken` to test any other requests (use curl request mentioned above).